Top 10 anti-inflammatory foods

 6. Olives and olive oil

-One of the staples of the Mediterranean diet and rich in mono-unsaturated fats like oleic acid, olives and their oil have been associated with reducing inflammation and lowering the inflammatory marker CRP.
+A staple of the Mediterranean diet and rich in beneficial mono-unsaturated fats like oleic acid, olives and their oil have been associated with reducing inflammation and lowering the inflammatory marker CRP.

-Famed for its heart-friendly benefits, extra virgin olive oil (EVOO) is believed to be especially beneficial.
-Rich in a plant compound called oleocanthal, studies suggest EVOO shares a similar pharmacological activity to the pain reliever ibuprofen.
+Famed for its heart-friendly benefits, extra virgin olive oil is believed to be especially beneficial.
+Rich in a plant compound called oleocanthal, studies suggest extra virgin olive oil shares a similar pharmacological activity to the pain reliever ibuprofen.

 With a warm, earthy flavour, this brilliant-coloured spice is a popular curry ingredient and is thought to be one of the reasons why the population of India has a lower prevalence of Alzheimer’s.
 Containing the active compound curcumin, turmeric appears to alleviate the inflammation associated with a number of chronic conditions, as well as day-to-day injuries like exercise-induced muscle soreness.